-Risk Management and Patient Safety
+Office of Risk Management and Patient Safety

-Adverse Incident Reporting is required by Chapter 395 and §641.55, Florida Statutes.
+Adverse Incident Reporting is required by Chapter §395.0197, §400.147, §429.23(2) and (3), and §641.55(6) Florida Statutes

-The Risk Management & Patient Safety Program collects adverse incident reports.
-Hospitals and ambulatory surgical centers are required by law to report adverse incidents to the Agency for Health Care Administration (Agency), as defined in §395.0197, Florida Statutes.
-Health maintenance organizations are also required to report adverse incidents as defined in §641.55(6), Florida Statutes.
-The requirements for nursing homes and assisted living facilities to report adverse incidents are defined in §400.147, and §429.23 (2) and (3), Florida Statutes, respectively.
+The Office of Risk Management & Patient Safety (RMPS) collects adverse incident reports required by law to be submitted to the Agency for Health Care Administration (Agency).
+Hospitals and ambulatory surgical center's reporting laws are defined in §395.0197, Florida Statutes.
+Health maintenance organizations (HMOs) are also required to report adverse incidents as defined in §641.55(6), Florida Statutes.
+The requirements for nursing homes and assisted living facilities to report an adverse incident are defined in §400.147, and §429.23(2) and (3), Florida Statutes, respectively.

-The Agency publishes quarterly reports on adverse incidents for hospital and ambulatory surgery center incidents which can be viewed on the Risk Management and Patient Safety page on the Agency website at www.ahca.myflorida.com/SCHS/RiskMgtPubSaftey/RiskManagement.shtml .
+The Agency publishes quarterly reports on adverse incidents for hospitals, ambulatory surgery centers, and HMOs which can be viewed on the Office of RMPS's page of the Agency website at: www.ahca.myflorida.com/SCHS/RiskMgtPubSaftey/RiskManagement.shtml.